 TJ offers many Advanced Placement (AP) and honors classes, ACT study sessions, and concurrent enrollment courses in order to prepare students for postsecondary education and beyond.
 The award-winning Center for Communication Technology program (CCT), started in 1994, features classes in many branches of communications and technology.
 The program is renowned throughout Colorado for its success in helping students to find new passions and gain experience in communications, broadcasting, robotics, and engineering.

-TJ has produced countless talented alumni including professional athletes Derrick Martin and Daniel Graham, media personalities Chris Vanderveen and Dominic Garcia, and Denver City Councilwoman Kendra Black, and the Editor-in-Chief of the Harvard Crimson Newspaper, Malcom Glenn, just to name a few.
+TJ has produced countless talented alumni including professional athletes Derrick Martin and Daniel Graham, media personalities Chris Vanderveen and Dominic Garcia, Denver City Councilwoman Kendra Black, and the Editor-in-Chief of the Harvard Crimson Newspaper, Malcom Glenn, just to name a few.